daig/wolfram-parse/README.md

 # Wolfram Parser

-A high-performance parser for Wolfram Language input form syntax, written in Rust.

-## Overview

 This library implements a fully-featured parser for [Wolfram Language](https://wolfram.com/language) input form syntax.
 Given a string containing Wolfram Language code, it can produce:

 - **Abstract Syntax Tree (AST)** - A high-level representation of the code structure